Get Access

 Measures & Dimensions

-What makes up a widget is data, which is split into measures and dimensions.
+What makes up a Widget is data, which is split into Measures and Dimensions.
 Let's learn more about each of them.

 Measures are, in simple terms, the data that we want to visualise as numbers or in a chart.

-Dimensions are the groupers, meaning something that we want to split the data (taken from the measures) by.
+Dimensions are the groupers, meaning something that we want to split the data (taken from the Measures) by.

 Let's look at an example: